 Vernon College Long-Term Objectives promote a culture of success to ensure the Mission of teaching, learning, and leading results in effective recruitment of students, retention of students, and certificate/degree completion or transfer by students.
-Long-Term Objectives are
+Long-Term Objectives are selected for a five-year span based on input from internal and external constituents, administration, and the Board of Trustees (with reference to the Vernon College Mission, assessment data, and internal and external factors affecting the institution.)
+These objectives are reviewed annually by the College Effectiveness Committee, administration and the Board of Trustees to ensure the College is maintaining a steady course.

-Long-Term Objectives for 2017-2021
+Long-Term Objectives for 2021-2025

 - 1. Enhance recruitment efforts to increase enrollment. - 2.
-Improve retention and completion rates of Vernon College students. - 3.
-Allocate available funds to diligently utilize fiscal, physical, human and technological resources. - 4.
-Develop additional academic and technical program opportunities. - 5.
+Improve retention, completion, and transfer rates of Vernon College students. - 3.
+Allocate available funds to diligently utilize fiscal, physical, human, and technological resources. - 4.
+Develop additional academic and career/technical program opportunities. - 5.
 Increase student support services to meet the needs of the Vernon College service area. - 6.
 Ensure opportunities for professional development and support for faculty and staff. - 7.
 Create opportunities for community utilization of campus and learning centers. - 8.
 Support appropriate physical facilities to ensure the College meets its stated mission. - 9.
-Heighten security efforts on college campus and learning centers. - 10.
-Provide the technical infrastructure to adequately support student learning, institutional improvement and employee functions. - 11.
-Strengthen the College's planning and assessment activities to ensure student learning, accountability and institutional improvement.
+Monitor and maintain security efforts on college campus and learning centers. - 10.
+Provide the technical infrastructure, cybersecurity, and accessibility to adequately support student learning, institutional improvement, and employee functions. - 11.
+Strengthen the College's planning and assessment activities to ensure student learning, accountability, and institutional improvement. - 12.
+Communicate and build strategic alliances with local businesses and economic development partners to foster increased support of Vernon College's educational and economic benefits to the 12 county service area.

-Approved by College Effectiveness Committee September 28, 2016.
-Officially approved and adopted by the Board of Trustees on October 19, 2016
+Approved by College Effectiveness Committee September 25, 2020 Officially approved and adopted by the Board of Trustees on October 14, 2020